 - Steve Rogers in Captain America: The First Avenger was the endearing kind of these when he was stuck in the USO after getting his powers.
 Still, it was less an intrinsic trait than the fact that nobody gave him a chance.
 He was forced to change the situation himself when he went AWOL and rescued 400 people from the bad guys.

-- Played with in Batman Returns: Selina Kyle was a Butt Monkey before her transformation into Catwoman... and after that, while she did become more assertive and powerful, she still ended up getting pushed around by the film's three male leads - Batman, The Penguin, and her old boss, the man who had tormented her and tried to murder her in the first place.
+- Played with in Batman Returns: Selina Kyle was a Butt-Monkey before her transformation into Catwoman... and after that, while she did become more assertive and powerful, she still ended up getting pushed around by the film's three male leads — Batman, The Penguin, and her old boss, the man who had tormented her and tried to murder her in the first place.
 Of course, all Selina ever really craved was not physical strength or athletic ability (although she does receive a little of those gifts) but the courage to stand up to sexist men, which in itself counts for something.
 She's head and shoulders above any other female character to have appeared in the Batman series up to that time.
-And it's all ultimately subverted when Selina's suffering renders her heroic: shot several times by her ex-boss, she just sucks up the pain and keeps coming at him till he runs out of bullets; then she lashes them both to an electric generator, electrocutes them both...and survives, leaving her nemesis behind as a charcoaled, steaming, bug-eyed mummy.
+And it's all ultimately subverted when Selina's suffering renders her heroic: shot four times by her ex-boss, she just sucks up the pain and keeps coming at him till he runs out of bullets; then she lashes them both to an electric generator, electrocutes them both... and survives, leaving her nemesis behind as a charcoaled, steaming, bug-eyed mummy.

 - Being Human